Tuesday, January 21, 2025

 Noise and Vibration

 All of the tools are extremely loud.
-Vibration is pretty even across the board, unless you hold the DeWalt by the pistol grip, in which case it has more vibration than the others, but still good.
+Vibration is fairly consistent across the board, unless you hold the DeWalt by the pistol grip, in which case it has more vibration than the others, but it’s still acceptable.

 Size and Weight